The average person is exposed to as many as 5,000 marketing messages in a given day.

 In marketing, less is more.
 The fewer messages each customer receives, the more powerful each message becomes.
 Make each message count.
 Make each message relevant.

 Segmentation is key to choosing the right audience.
-Using tools like Google Analytics or Apptentive, you can segment your audience in an infinite number of ways: By device type, by operating system, by loyalty, by usage, by conversion, by lifetime value, etc.
+Using tools like Google Analytics or Alchemer Mobile (formerly Apptentive), you can segment your audience in an infinite number of ways: By device type, by operating system, by loyalty, by usage, by conversion, by lifetime value, etc.

 When you segment your message by audience, you’re suddenly able to deliver a personalized customer experience.
 You’re now providing value to your customers, pulling them in to be engaged, rather than pushing unwanted content at them.